iamdurga/Master-in-Data-Science-Study-Materials/README.md

 # MDS-Private-Study-Materials
-The contents in this repository is used by myself as being student of [Master in Data Science, offered by Tribhuwan University](https://smstu.edu.np/admission-procedure-and-eligibility/) starting from 2021.
+The contents in this repository is used by myself as being student of [Master in Data Science, offered by Tribhuwan University](https://smstu.edu.np/admission-procedure-and-eligibility/).

 ## Structure of Directories
 * Semester Folder